Streaming Services.

 live6.png

-8. Start the Slack application and go to the #streamops channel.
-Use this to chat with whoever is hosting the service.
-(At the time of writing, there is a host only for the 11am service.)
+8. Start the Slack application and go to the #service_ops channel.
+Use this to chat with others involved in the service.
 Introduce yourselves and keep an eye on the channel, especially during the early part of the service, in case there are issues with the live stream.

 Stop the stream